Our students are at the core of everything we do and every action we take is to create a brighter future for them.

 David has been serving as Tailored for Education’s CFO and Treasurer since the organization’s founding in 2011.
 With a passion for finance, he spends his time behind the scenes making sure our financial position is strong and tax filings are complete.
 David is also a Partner at KPMG LLP in their Economic and Valuation Services practice.
 He lives in Massachusetts with his wife Jessica and their four children.

 Claire has been managing social media for Tailored for Education since 2013, and loves to share our stories with the online community.
 She also manages social media full-time for an aerospace and defense company.
-Claire lives in Massachusetts with her (soon-to-be) husband and dog.
+Claire lives in Massachusetts with her husband, daughter and dog.

 Mike Melley spent over 25 years in equity trading at Prudential Securities, Morgan Stanley, and CLSA in their New York and Boston offices.
 In 2018, Mike left Wall Street and now serves as the Director of Leadership Gifts and Alumni Programs at St. Sebastian’s School in Needham, MA.
 Mike earned a BA in Economics from the University of Virginia and is a member of the Boston selection committee for the Jefferson Scholars Program.
 Mike and his wife, Kelly, have raised their four children in Medfield, MA.